kaaengine/kaa/docs/tutorial/part03.rst

 two behavior patterns: walk towards the player or just walk towards randomly selected point.
 We will implement some animations such as explosions of blood splatters.
 We'll use kaa's physics system to detect collisions between bullets and enemies as well as between characters in the game (player and enemies).
 We'll use some sound effects and music to improve the experience.
-We will also learn how to control a camera.
+We will also learn how to draw text and how to control a camera.
 Finally, we'll learn how to add more scenes, such as main screen or pause screen and how to switch between them.

 It would not look good if we put all that stuff in main.py, so let's create a better structure for the game files and folders first.
 We'll also clean up the code we wrote before.